RyanGan/case.crossover/README.md

-# crossover
+# case.crossover
-Series of functions for building case-crossover dataframes.
+Series of functions for building case-crossover dataframe from case-only observations.

+# To Do:
+- Make a general case-crossover.
+- Consider Rccp to speed up creation.